 Note: This is a sponsored post in collaboration with Luxury Retreats.

 The island of Hawaii, also known as the Big Island in the Hawaii archipelago, is loaded with some of the most incredible natural wonders and historic sites.
 There is so much to see and cover that one remains spoilt for choices.
-After all, there are endless options here for spending time outside with nature.
+In particular, there are endless options here for spending time outside with nature.
 One can enjoy the land, the ocean or explore the mountains and volcanoes.
 There is no other island like the Big Island that offers you the option of swimming with manta rays, whale watching and horseback riding on the same day, before returning to your choice of Big Island vacation rentals.
 It is here where you get to see those fiery volcanoes, lovely black-sand beaches, and lofty waterfalls.
 Add these six Big Island adventures to your Hawaii bucket list!

 1. Explore the Wonders of the Hawaii Volcanoes National Park